 The Cott Inn has existed, nestled away at the end of Cott Lane, since 1320.
 That’s 700 years of history in its bricks and beams.
 It is one of the oldest thatched inns in Britain and you start to soak up its rich atmosphere as soon as you step foot inside.
 The Cott Inn serves great food and drinks.
 It’s the perfect place to go after a country walk in the South Hams.

 The Ferry Boat Inn is usually full to the gills in summer.
 People flock to this pub and you can step right out of the beer garden straight onto the sand.
-I love this pub in summer but I prefer it in winter when I love to take the small ferry boat across to Teignmouth, then go beachcombing along the estuary, before finishing my walk in this lovely pub.
+We love this pub in summer but prefer it in winter when we love to take the small ferry boat across to Teignmouth, then go beachcombing along the estuary, before finishing the walk in this lovely pub.

 This is another one of those pubs which is hidden well away, but which still manages to thrive.
 This pub is a great place for Sunday lunch, or for enjoying a drink in their lovely bar or cosy book-nook.
 It’s just yards away from Maidencombe beach so it’s always popular with dog-walkers and families.